JsCommunity/reaclette/README.md

 ## Contributions

-Contributions are _very_ welcomed, either on the documentation or on the code.
+Contributions are _very_ welcomed, either to the documentation or to the code.

 You may: